devsoni05/delta-demo/README.md

 this is a git and github class
+# teacher
+dev soni

+# student
+delta student